ben.milleare

 What I work on now

-These days I work as a Fractional CTO with founders who have technical instincts but need someone who's already lived through the next eighteen months.
+These days I work as a fractional CTO with founders who have technical instincts but need someone who's already lived through the next eighteen months.
+I do my best work when the role is shaped as a CPTO, where product strategy and engineering decisions sit with the same person rather than being scattered across teams that aren't yet talking to each other properly.
 The mandate is usually a mix of strategy and pragmatism: pick the right architecture for the company you actually are rather than the company you imagine becoming, hire engineers who can do the job today and grow into the one tomorrow, and keep the AI ambition tethered to a business outcome you can defend in a board meeting.

-The stack I reach for first is Linux, PHP / Laravel, Postgres, Temporal for anything that has to be durable, and a respectable mix of TypeScript, Vue, Rust, and Python depending on what the problem actually wants.
+The stack I reach for first is Linux, PHP / Laravel, Postgres, Temporal (for anything that has to be durable), and a respectable mix of TypeScript, Vue, Rust, and Python depending on what the problem actually wants.
+AWS is my cloud of choice.
 I'm comfortable in the AI weeds too, from Claude and the GPT family through to Llama, Qwen, and the open-weight world via Ollama, with the orchestration layer mostly built around Temporal, n8n, and whatever LangChain hasn't deprecated this week.

 Web3 and the on-chain future